 Why do more and more people die from cancer although the pharmaceutical industry makes billions with cancer pharmaceutics?
-Why is the mortality rate the lowest where there is the smallest number of doctors?
-Why do we still agree to a health system that bleeds us financially but cannot cure our diseases?
+How can the mortality rate be the lowest where there is the lowest number of doctors?
+And why do we still agree to a health system that bleeds us financially but cannot cure our diseases?
 The businesslike view of the author shows conditions and developments that put together the picture of a terrible grotesqueness.

 Medicine in Crisis

 Science is not independent any more as well.
 The pharmaceutical industry steers it at the universities.
 There is no plurality of opinion any more.
 Opinions are being dictated in guidelines and in consensus, similar to the situation of the church in the middle ages, when everything was dogmatized and deviators were accused of heresy and beheaded or burned.

 But if in those days there had not been critical heads and people who risked their lives, we would still today have to believe that the earth is a disk and the sun circles around it.
 Exactly for this reason the medicine is in a deep crisis.
 How deep the crisis is in fact, can be seen in cancer medicine.

 At the moment, cancer is the No. 2 of the most frequent causes of death.
 Every year, 10 million people in the western hemisphere die from cancer.
 1.4 million in the USA, approx. 300.000 in Germany.
 The tendency is rising, by the way more with men than with women.
 Meanwhile even the Americans realize that they have lost the battle against cancer.
 Despite intense efforts and millions of Dollars as support for science, the risk of acquiring cancer has increased by 13 percent between 1975 and 1989.
 In the same period of time the cancer death rates increased by 7 per cent, while the 5-year survival rate did almost not change.
 It rose by only 2 per cent.